Yesterland

 • After ride tickets were eliminated, guests could apply unused tickets towards the cost of passports.

-• Collectors pay good money for completely unused ticket books, but they don’t pay much for partially used books because these are fairly common.
+• Collectors pay good money for completely unused ticket books—with park admission still attached—but they don’t pay much for partially used books because these are fairly common.

 • The best thing to do with old tickets is to hold onto them as keepsakes of the past.